ojarjur/losak/README.md

 ### Documentation

-* www/Language.txt: Specifies the programming language used
+* README.md: This file
 * license.txt: GPL
-* readme.txt: This file
 * lsk-mode.el: Emaacs Lisp script defining a mode for Losak files
+* docs/Language.md: Specifies the programming language used
+* docs/Overview.md: Provides more background on the project
+* docs/Operating System as a Compiler.md: Original concept behind the project

 ### Losak Compiler